Fire & Ice at the luxurious Belfry Spa in Warwickshire is a spa experience not to be missed. Find out why in my review!

 So it didn’t take me long to say “Yes please!” to an invitation from The Belfry to go and enjoy a day of relaxation in their beautiful spa.

 And the timing was perfect, because my visit to the Belfry came after a long day walking around RHS Cardiff.
-A day of peace and quiet sounded ideal!
+A day of peace and quiet on a mini spa break sounded ideal!